annabehling/multi_bowtie/README.md

 chmod +x SolexaQA++
 ```

-Next, to filter the reads to have a phred score greater than 30, run:
+Next, to filter the reads to have a phred score greater than 30, move to the directory containing the `fastq` files and scripts, and run:
 ```
 SolexaQA++ dynamictrim -h 30 *.fastq
 ```